oowl logo

 Plugin Role

 juliusbrussee/caveman Keeps agent handoffs short and signal-dense.
-Applied to routing summaries and completion signals , never to artifacts, code, or security findings.
+Applied to routing summaries and completion signals only.

 Install